dewi-alliance/hotspot-manufacturers/template.md

 Please list specific countries, "worldwide" or "global" are not acceptable.

 ## Customer Support (required)
-* How will your customers be able to contact you for support for your products?
+* How will your customers be able to contact you for support for this products?
 * How long will the company provide customer support?
 * How are you planning to handle repairs and replacements?